Percy Rules

 Forty Mile Checkpoint:

-- All mandatory gear will be checked at Forty Mile.
+- All mandatory gear will be checked in Forty Mile.

-- Mushers must notify the timer/checker upon arrival, with both arrival and departure times recorded.
+- Mushers will notify the timer/checker immediately upon arrival, and have the checker note arrival and departure time.

 -